Home » Insiders Guides » Insider’s Guide to the London Dungeon

 6. The London Dungeon; Young Children

 The London Dungeon is an interactive attraction within enclosed dark spaces and, whilst the actors won’t touch you, they might jump out nearby!
 Bringing to life the scarier side of London’s history, each set covers a particularly event or time in history, (Guy Fawkes, The Plague, Jack the Ripper) and includes themes of torture & death where actors actively encourage audience participation.
 It’s often dark, noisy and wrapped in pungent smells so you’ll need to consider if this appropriate for young children or those that scare easily.
-Worth noting that a member of staff can organise your exit from the attraction if you find it’s not for you.
-There are also minimum height restricts in place for the drop ride, (those below will need to bypass the ride).

 7. Drop Dead; Drop Ride & The Tyrant Boat Ride